iansinnott/react-string-replace/readme.md

 ## Why?

-I wanted an easy way to do string replacement a la `String.prototype.replace` within React components **without** breaking React's built in string escaping functionality.
+I wanted an easy way to do string replacement similar to `String.prototype.replace` within React components **without** breaking React's built in string escaping and XSS protection.
 This meant standard string replacement combined with `dangerouslySetInnerHTML` was out of the question.

 ## API

-### reactStringReplace(string, match, func)
+### reactStringReplace(string, match, replacementFunction)

 #### string